arixmkii/qcw/README.md

 There could be leftovers in `%TEMP%\podman`, which prevents `QEMU` or `gvproxy` startup.
 Solution is to shutdown machine and then clean up this location manually before starting again.

+### 2. File system mounts are unsupported

+There is no way to use file system mounts in Podman with QEMU on Windows hosts.

 ## Known issues Lima